- What Is the Meaning of the “H00DBYAIR” Song by Playboi Carti? - December 25, 2023

 An article in The Telegraph supported the idea that playing an instrument regularly can be used as a therapy to enhance cognitive skills.
 In fact, learning to play an instrument can raise IQ scores considerably.

 3. Learning to Play Music Enhances Listening Skills

-4. Learning to Play an Instrument Builds a Stronger Our Social Life
+4. Learning to Play an Instrument Builds a Stronger Social Life

 Music strengthens connections.
-When you are trained to become a musician, you attach yourself with a larger community.
-This close-knit music community helps you develop leadership skills, strengthens bonds and provides a medium for the young learners to gain knowledge about music from experts in the field.
+When you are trained to become a musician, you attach yourself to a larger community.
+This close-knit music community helps you develop leadership skills, strengthens bonds, and provides a medium for young learners to gain knowledge about music from experts in the field.
 People who share common interests and goals sought to create a unified rhythm.